This issue is now resolved with the announcement of the ListHostedZonesByVPC Route53 API action!

 aws route53 get-hosted-zone --id /hostedzone/Z2A3GARM5EV7XX An error occurred (AccessDenied) when calling the GetHostedZone operation: User: arn:aws:sts::633876015373:assumed-role/OrganizationAccountAccessRole/1557793151797411000 is not authorized to access this resource

-ListHostedZones in the target or victims account doesn’t show anything, which is unfortunately misleading.
+ListHostedZones in the target or victim account doesn’t show anything, which is unfortunately misleading.
 In this example, I currently have a cross-account hosted zone associated with one of my VPCs redirecting traffic from www.example.com to www.evil-attacker.com.

 aws route53 list-hosted-zones